gkristaps/DataParse-AvaFin/README.md

 4. Put all parsed data to the database using any programming language, preferably R or Phyton.
 You can use any SQL database engine.
 Please send us your code in the language used and SQL script to create DB structure.

+With Docker created SQL server, and on top of the SQL server, with Azure Data Studio, created MS SQL database avafin_task.